 Stephen Shapiro has over 20 years of work experience with multinational companies under his belt.
 After a 15-year corporate career, he realized he no longer wanted to be responsible for other people losing their jobs.
 Since then, his goal has been “to help companies grow in order to create jobs.”
-Stephen is consumed with helping companies transform their innovative practices via customized keynote speeches, advisory engagements and other services.
+Stephen is consumed with helping companies transform their innovative practices via customized keynote speeches, advisory engagements

 About his blog: